neo4j-contrib/spatial/README.md

 ## Neo4j Spatial Geoserver Plugin ##

-*IMPORTANT*
-Tested with: GeoServer 2.1.1
+*IMPORTANT*: Examples in this readme were tested with GeoServer 2.1.1

 ### Building ###